apify/apify-docs/sources/platform/integrations/keboola.md

 #### Authentication

 After selecting the action, you will need to provide your Apify API credentials.
-You can find these credentials in your Apify account page and copy them into the provided form.
+You can find these credentials in your Apify account page by navigating to **Settings > Integrations** and copy them into the provided form.

 ![Keboola API authentication](./images/keboola/keboola-setup-api-token.png)